silexlabs/Silex/README.md

 It includes all sub projects needed for Silex development, this is the repo you need to contribute to Silex.

+There is no issue on this repo, please use the individual project's issues

 ## Included repositories in this meta repo

 | Name | Folder | Website | Description | Repo | npm | Docs | License |